 - Qualitative Methods in Social Research: offers both a theoretical and practical introduction to the collection, analysis and writing of qualitative social science research.

-- Quantitative Research in Social Science: an introduction to the fundamental concepts of quantitative analysis.
+- Quantitative Research in Social Science: provides an introduction to the fundamental concepts of quantitative analysis - underlying principles, research design, sampling strategies, uncertainty and missing data, and some statistical approaches to data analysis.

 - Anthropology, Art and Perception 1 or Anthropology, Art and Perception 2